raiyansayeed/leetcode-download-questions/README.md

 Basically a fork of [yask's repo](https://github.com/yask123/all_leetcode_questions) but I don't think the repo name 'all-leetcode-questions' fits given the smaller amount of questions here.

 Repo is updated to work with LeetCode's GraphQL API and only includes the [Blind 75](https://www.teamblind.com/post/New-Year-Gift---Curated-List-of-Top-75-LeetCode-Questions-to-Save-Your-Time-OaM1orEU).
-The code should theoretically still work with any Leetcode question list though.
+The code should theoretically work with any Leetcode question list though.

 Questions are currently only available in PDF format.